Zordon1337/BanchoSharp/readme.md

-# W.I.P Bancho emulator written in C#, designed for clients from 2014 to 2016
+# W.I.P Bancho emulator written in C#, designed for clients from Late 2013 to Early 2016
 ![alt text](screenshot.png)

 ## To setup server you need